-- General information, like the service market type, the selected certification scheme, and the assurance level (see Figure 4). - A list of assets, lined with the defined asset types, approximate number of similar assets, and expected loss if Confidentiality, Integrity or Availability of these assets is compromised (see Figure 5). - The information about implemented requirements of the selected certification scheme, e.g., EUCS (see Figure 6).
+- General information, like the service market type, the selected certification scheme, and the assurance level (see Figure 5). - List of assets, aligned with the defined asset types, approximate number of similar assets, and expected loss if Confidentiality, Integrity or Availability of these assets is compromised (see Figure 6). - Information on compliance with the requirements of the selected certification scheme, e.g., EUCS (see Figure 7).

-Figure 4.
+Figure 5.
 ToE setting page